Creighton Bluejays men's basketball

 Before joining the Big East, Creighton was a member of the Missouri Valley Conference from 1976 through 2013.
 The Jays were also members of the MVC from 1928 to 1948 and participated as an independent from 1948 to 1977 before rejoining the MVC.
 The Bluejays have won a record 15 MVC regular season conference titles and a record 12 MVC tournament titles.

 The team has 23 appearances in the NCAA tournament.
-The Jays last played in the NCAA Tournament in 2023, and have won at least one NCAA tournament game each of the last three seasons.
+The Jays last played in the NCAA Tournament in 2024, and have won at least one NCAA tournament game each of the last four seasons.

 Creighton reached the second weekend of the NCAA Division I men's basketball tournament for the first time in 2021, before losing to eventual runner-up Gonzaga in the Sweet Sixteen.
+In 2023, they reached their second Elite Eight Regional Final in program history before losing to eventual runner-up San Diego State.

 History

 Arthur Schabinger era (1923–1935)

 Arthur Schabinger took over the program after Kearney's graduation.
 He guided the team into its first conference, the North Central Conference, in 1923.
 His teams would win 4 titles in the league.
 In 1928, Shabinger would again guide Creighton to another conference, the Missouri Valley Conference.
 Creighton's winningest men's basketball coach for 75 years, Arthur A. Schabinger helped build the Creighton basketball program.
 Schabinger posted a 165–66 record as coach of the Bluejays from 1922 to 1935.
 Eleven of his 13 teams finished first or second in the league, including eight teams that won or tied for the title.